 Proofread on Blind the Eyes

 Copy Edit with Developmental Notes on Black the Tides

 Copy Edit with Developmental Notes on Burn the Skies

-Digital and Print Cover Design on the 2020 update “Horror” variant of Blind the Eyes
+Digital and Print Cover Design on the Second Edition (2020 update/”Girl” variant) of Blind the Eyes

-Digital and Print Cover Design on Black the Tides
+Digital and Print Cover Design on the First Edition of Black the Tides

-Digital and Print Cover Design on Burn the Skies
+Digital and Print Cover Design on the First Edition of Burn the Skies

 Cover animations for Blind the Eyes, Black the Tides & Burn the Skies

 Who do I talk to about... | 13 Sep 2022